2020 Calabasas helicopter crash: Other sports

 The NASCAR Cup Series' 2020 Auto Club 400 at Auto Club Speedway, located in nearby Fontana, California, featured various tributes from drivers and teams.
 Ryan Blaney and William Byron drove cars with special paint schemes honoring Bryant, with the former's being sponsored by Bodyarmor SuperDrink, a company of which Bryant was an investor.
 Sales of toy replicas of the cars were donated to philanthropic organizations connected to Bryant, with Byron's going to After-School All-Stars and Blaney's to MambaOnThree.org.
 Tyler Reddick's No. 8 car featured a tribute sticker, while Daniel Suárez raced with purple-and-gold gloves and shoes that were auctioned to support the Mamba On Three Fund.
 The track also painted a number 24 decal in the infield, while NASCAR conducted a pre-race ceremony to honor the victims.

 Tiger Woods was informed of the tragedy by his caddie Joe LaCava after finishing his final hole at the Farmers Insurance Open, and stated in the post-round interview that Bryant "brought it each and every night on both ends of the floor.
 And not too many guys can say that throughout NBA history".

 The following week's PGA Tour event was the Waste Management Open, an event that annually sees some of golf's most raucous crowds, particularly on the 16th hole.
 Several players, including Justin Thomas and Tony Finau, wore Bryant jerseys while playing the hole.
 On Sunday, the pin was placed 24 paces from the front and 8 paces from the left side in honor of Bryant's jersey numbers.

 Formula One champion Lewis Hamilton posted on Instagram and Twitter paying tribute to Bryant, along with several other former and current drivers, while Renault F1 driver Daniel Ricciardo wore a purple racing helmet with "KB24" below the visor during the 2020 Formula One pre-season test.
-Chinese debutant Guanyu Zhou chose one of Bryant's jersey numbers, 24, as his race number to honour him.
+Chinese debutant Zhou Guanyu chose one of Bryant's jersey numbers, 24, as his race number to honour him.